ettubrutesbro/SESEME-System-Alpha/README.md

 1. Make sure all the Seseme components are unpowered and slowly lower all of the pillars.
 Moving them to fast will possibly surge the drivers.
 2. plug in the Arduino from inside Seseme into your laptop.
 3. Power up the motor power supply
-4. From your local laptop navigate the the sesemeMonument github directory and run beagleServer.js. (you might need to perform and ’npm install command’ (and there might be a few missing packages form the settings.json).
+4. From your local laptop navigate the the sesemeMonument github directory and run beagleserver.js. (you might need to perform and ’npm install command’ (and there might be a few missing packages form the settings.json).
-5. Once the beagleServer.js is running, go to seseme.net:8888 to run motor controls
+5. Once the beagleserver.js is running, go to seseme.net:8888 to run motor controls

 ## Seseme (setting up for web server)
 1. Make sure all the Seseme components are unpowered and slowly lower all of the pillars.
 Moving them to fast will possibly surge the drivers.
-2. plug in the Arduino from inside Seseme into the beaglebone and make sure the beaglebone is connected to ethernet.
+2. plug in the Arduino from inside Seseme into the Monument and make sure the Monument is connected to ethernet.
 3. Power up the motor power supply
-4. ssh into beaglebone.
+4. ssh into Monument.
 On OfficeWifi, ssh:
 ip: 10.0.1.210
 username: root
 password: tomato12 // maybe no password needed